LERCAutomation/DataSearches-UserGuide/setup/setup.rst

 	The name of the layer as it is shown in the GIS interface.
 Characters that cannot be included in the layer name are ``/`` and ``&`` as they will cause the tool to fail.
 The characters ``-``, ``_``, ``+`` and ``\`` are permitted.

 Prefix
 	The prefix will be used to start the name of any GIS layer that is exported from this data layer during the search.
-The naming followed for exported GIS layer is ``Prefix_subref.shp``, e.g. ``SSSIs_001.shp``.
+The naming followed for exported GIS layers is ``Prefix_subref.shp``, e.g. ``SSSIs_001.shp``.
+The use of the ``subref`` keyword in this case is predefined and cannot be changed.

 Suffix
 	The suffix will be used to finish the name of any tabular file that is exported from this data layer during the search.
 The naming followed for exported tabular data is ``subref_Suffix.Format``, e.g. ``0001_SSSIs.csv``.
+The use of the ``subref`` keyword in this case is predefined and cannot be changed.

 Columns
 	A comma-separated list of columns that should be included in the tabular data exported from this data layer during the search.
 The column names are case sensitive and should match the column names in the source layer.
 If results from any aggregate functions are to be included, they should follow the naming convention that ArcGIS employs for statistics fields, as follows: